 Mathematical calculation

-Chapter CTR = Immersers / Surfers
+Chapter CTR = Content page readers / Title page readers

-When applied to page groups, chapter CTR is the percentage of the total chapter readers that read a specific page group.
+When applied to page groups, Chapter CTR is the percentage of the total Chapter readers that read a specific page group.

 Note: Data for page groups is available from June 13th 2024, when the feature was introduced.